-So you’ll dig into your teacher bag which has been chillling in the back of your car since June, start making plans, and pull your professional wardrobe together as you enter the final phase of back to school emotions…
+So you’ll dig into your teacher bag, which has been chilling in the back of your car since June, start making plans, and pull your professional wardrobe together as you enter the final phase of back-to-school emotions …

 Phase 8: Excitement

 And you’re on your way.
 You’ve got this, teachers!